We compare prices from hundreds of airlines so you can find the best deal for you.

 Booking ahead, you can bag some ridiculous bargains from carriers such as easyJet, Air France and British Airways, and there are several other airlines offering cheap flights to Paris from London’s airports, including CityJet, Vueling and Air Berlin.
 To stand the best chance of bagging a deal, compare prices on TravelSupermarket today.

-Beyond the big smoke, you can find flights to Paris from (deep breath), Glasgow, Bristol, Doncaster, Liverpool, Edinburgh, Manchester, Cardiff, Southampton, Bournemouth, Birmingham, Exeter and Leeds.
+Beyond the big smoke, you can find flights to Paris from (deep breath), Glasgow, Bristol, Doncaster, Liverpool, Edinburgh, Manchester, Cardiff, Southampton, East Midlands, Birmingham, Exeter and Leeds.
 EasyJet and FlyBe operate from a handful of these cities, and there are plenty of budget Paris flights up for grabs.

 Again, direct flight times are super-speedy, taking a maximum of two hours.
-In other words, there really is no excuse NOT to travel to Paris if it’s on your must-visit list.
+In other words, there really is no excuse NOT to travel to Paris in 2017 if it’s on your must-visit list.

 When booking a cheap flight to Paris, be sure to remember that city has two main airports.
 You can arrive into either Charles de Gaulle (CDG) or Paris Orly (ORY).
 Charles de Gaulle, a mere 23km (around 15 miles) northeast of the centre, is currently the seventh busiest airport in the world and snatches all the glory as the flagship hub for international flights to Paris.
 However, Orly is equally convenient, located just 14km (around nine miles) to the south of the city and serves a very respectable 60 destinations.